Celebrating the 20th anniversary of the National Women’s Training Ministry

 Always eager to learn more and further refine their skills, the women at the 20th anniversary celebration actually did homework.
 In addition to reviewing and celebrating the history of NWTM, sharing regional ministry reports and personal testimonies, spending time in intercessory prayer, learning about new Entrust ministry courses and enjoying an evening tea, they held three sessions on the art of crafting and analyzing questions to use in facilitating a Bible study.
-A homework assignment had the women spending their only night together developing open-ended questions about several Bible passages, a skill emphasized in Entrust trainings.
+A homework assignment had the women spending their only night together developing open questions about several Bible passages, a skill emphasized in Entrust trainings.

 NWTM has adopted a rose as its symbol, reminding women to bloom beautifully for the Lord.
 The 20th anniversary gathering was fragrant with the beauty of the Lord’s transformative work in hundreds of women’s lives.